 - How long they stayed on your website and specific pages.

 - Which page they “dropped off” your website.

 You have most likely heard that Google Analytics is an extremely valuable tool.
 But a visitor tracking tool is not a competitor of Google Analytics.
 It is to be used in conjunction so that you receive the core benefits which each provides – as a combination.
 We recommend to absolutely maximise the use of Google Analytics, plus it is free!
 But for not a lot of expense, you can be putting real business names to the sometimes uncertain metrics and create additional leads and follow-up opportunities instantly.

 Google Analytics is used for understanding your traffic and how your website is performing.
 Website Visitor Tracking will help you identify it and is for assisting sales and instigating activity with intuitive data.

 Whilst there are more strategies you can incorporate into your digital marketing evolving, beginning with these basics will almost certainly steer you on the right tracks.

 Design & Online Promotions has a wealth of web and marketing experience and can help ensure that your digital marketing is ticking all of the right boxes.
-Get in touch today by calling 0800 689 0253 or send us a message to find out how we can help your business.
+Get in touch today by calling 0800 689 0253 or send us a message and find out how we can help your business.